DNS behavior and resolution logic

 DNS-only mode

-In DNS-only mode, records are resolved to the origin IP and you can customize the TTL for your records.
-For global load balancers, CIS serves the addresses of the healthy origin servers directly, but relies on DNS resolvers respecting the short TTL to requery the CIS DNS for an updated list of healthy addresses.
+In DNS-only mode, the records are resolved to the origin IP, and you can customize the TTL for your records.
+For global load balancers, CIS serves the addresses of the healthy origin servers directly, but relies on DNS resolvers, which respect the short TTL, to requery CIS DNS for an updated list of healthy addresses.

-In DNS-only mode, none of the CIS security, performance, and reliability features are applied.
+In DNS-only mode, none of the CIS security, reliability, and performance features are applied.